Fox's Book of Martyrs

 favor of the then toleration, they opened their meetings at the Bull and Mouth,

-Venner's mad insurrection, the government, having published a proclamation,
+suppression of Venner's mad insurrection, the government, having published a

-forbidding the Anabaptists, Quakers, and Fifth Monarchy Men, to assemble or
+proclamation, forbidding the Anabaptists, Quakers, and Fifth Monarchy Men, to

-of the persons there inhabiting, all meetings in other places being declared to
+there inhabiting, all meetings in other places being declared to be unlawful

-be unlawful and riotous, etc., etc., the Quakers thought it expedient to address
+and riotous, etc., etc., the Quakers thought it expedient to address the king thereon,

 "O